feliciaandersson/PhD/README.md

 ### File Descriptions

-- **environment.yaml**: This file contains the specifications for creating a conda environment with all the necessary dependencies for the project.
+- **environment.yaml**: This file contains the specifications for creating a Conda environment with all the necessary dependencies for the project.

 - **README.md**: This is the README file providing an overview of the project, its goals, and instructions for setup and usage.

-- **project/**: This directory contains the components of the project.
+- **src/**: This directory contains the source code of the project.

-  - **analysis/**: Contains scripts and notebooks for preparation of data, data analysis and visualization.
+  - **analysis/**: Contains scripts and notebooks for data preparation, analysis, and visualization.

     - **plot_relative_energies.ipynb**: Jupyter notebook for plotting relative energies.
-    - **scan.py**: Script for performing scans.

   - **calculation/**: Includes scripts for performing calculations.

     - **calculators.py**: Script for defining different calculators.
     - **opt.py**: Script for calculations.

   - **config/**: Contains configuration files.

     - **config.yaml**: Configuration file for the project.

+  - **processing/**: Contains scripts for processing data.

+    - **scan.py**: Script for performing scans.

   - **run.sh**: Shell script for executing the project.

+  - **utils/**: Contains utility scripts.

+    - **create_directory_tree.ipynb**: Jupyter notebook for creating a directory tree.

 ## Prerequisites